-This one quarter course is taken during the student’s first quarter and is required for all new Green River academic international students (except IESL graduates).
+This one-quarter course is taken during the student’s first quarter and is required for all new Green River academic international students (except IEP graduates).
 The course prepares new international students for academic success at Green River and beyond by providing essential information and practical skills that will help make the transition into the college community and US as seamless as possible.
 ISCE provides the opportunity to learn about the university transfer process, college success strategies, and the expectations within the American collegiate classroom.
 This course counts for up to 2 credits towards the required 12 credits of full-time enrollment per visa regulations.

 Accelerated College Reading & Writing (ACRW)

 This is a specialized class for international students who are in academic coursework but whose placement score for reading and writing were under the minimum for the first level of classes in the English department.
 This course counts 5 credits towards the required 12 credits of full-time enrollment per visa regulations, although credits do not show in a student’s online schedule.
 Advisors will register students who qualify for this course.
 Students in this course will be guided by the instructor in determining the optimum time to re-take the placement exam.